numberplates/plateit-api-docs/objects/order-package.md

 !> If delegating a package to another company to fulfil, there are important rules to follow.
 See the [delegation guide](/fundamentals/delegations.md) for more information.

+> Note: *all* OrderPackages (not just the ones pertaining to a single order) can be retrieved at `https://data.plateit.co.uk/v3/packages`.

 ## Data References

 ### Attributes